zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/functions.md

          3
 ```

 You can also add an extension method for the evaluation.
-Let's suppose we have a simple string extension method as shown below.
+For example, let's suppose we have a simple string extension method as shown below.

 ```csharp
 public static class StringExtendedMethods